mgalvc/ecommerce_server/README.md

-# Magazine Ana Luiza - Tutorial
+# Ecommerce Python API - Tutorial

-Please follow the steps below in order to run the Magazine Ana Luíza application.
+Please follow the steps below in order to run the Ecommerce Python API.

 ## Setting up the environment